 The upsurge of horror in recent years (both in independent and major studios) has been crucial to the development of the genre, not just as an exercise in pure terror, but in the conversion of big studio projects into individual visions.
 It’s likely that we have probably seen more quality horror in recent years than any other before it, but as an over-saturated market this blessing has also cursed us with its share of flops.
 In the case of Annabelle: Creation, a prequel to 2014’s Annabelle (itself a prequel to The Conjuring), its problems seem jammed somewhere in between.
 Many, myself included, will consider it a substantial improvement over the original Annabelle, but the end result still only palely reminds one of The Conjuring (itself a flawed triumph of unmitigated horror).

-The story begins as a tasteless and convictionless cloy, a dollmaker and his wife (Anthony LaPaglia and Miranda Otto, respectively) experience a terrible tragedy in the death of their young daughter when she is it by a car.
-Twelve years later the couple, now reclusive and taciturn, take seven orphaned girls and their caretaker nun (Stephanie Sigman) into their home.
+The story begins as a tasteless and convictionless cloy, a dollmaker and his wife (Anthony LaPaglia and Miranda Otto, respectively) experience a terrible tragedy in the death of their young daughter when she is run over by a car.
+Twelve years later the couple, who are now reclusive and taciturn, take seven orphaned girls and their caretaker nun (Stephanie Sigman) into their home.
 What transpires next fulfills one’s expectations but at the same time disappoints them.
 Once night hits the girls are terrorized one-by-one by a demonic entity which has seemingly taken possession of a life-sized doll.

 The genre know-how present in The Conjuring are used in full force in Annabelle: Creation, but despite its strong devotion to the format the end result still feels somewhat routine.
 The tricks that made James Wan’s film an unexpected delight have become the new dull custom, a standard Warner Bros. adopted after picking up on Wan’s penchant for aural and visual scares.
-Even the ominous foreshadow in the film’s opening begin to feel more like a staled forecast, the introduction of props–like an mechanical stairlift, a dumbwaiter and a water well–are not so much bad omens as they are coming attractions.
+Even the ominous foreshadow in the film’s opening begin to feel more like a staled forecast, the introduction of props–like an mechanical stairlift, a dumbwaiter and a stone water well–are not so much bad omens but coming attractions.

 The tone of the film fluctuates between schmaltz in the daytime and dread at night, neither of which compliment the other very well.
-The pacing of the film doesn’t displace or unsettle, as one would assume of a horror film, but rather settles into a well-defined rhythm, utterly bereft of The Conjuring’s clever manipulation of syntax.
+The pacing of the film doesn’t displace or unsettle, as one would assume of a horror film, but rather settles into a clear-cut rhythm, proving itself utterly bereft of The Conjuring’s clever manipulation of syntax.
 The looming nighttime sequences almost come as a reprieve from the lacking drama and character in the rest of the film but also suffer from similar crippling defects.
 Rife with conventional jump scares and ear jolts it comes as no surprise that the best moments in Annabelle: Creation are scenes of unbridled panic, moments that require very little character growth, psychological depth or story.